 Organizations can also save money by investing time and resources in “soft” mitigation activities.
 Having privacy and security teams get involved in new business initiatives on day one can save money by building safeguards right into systems and processes.
 And building and maintaining data maps can proactively identify privacy and security gaps.

-Future risks can also be identified through post-incident results: an automated incident response system can provide benchmarks and metrics to identify emerging problems before they cause breaches.
+Future risks can also be identified through post-incident results: an automated incident management platform can provide benchmarks and metrics to identify emerging problems before they cause breaches.

 Regulatory risks, including audits and fines for non-compliance, are highly dependent on jurisdiction and industry.
 Medical organizations can face severe penalties under HIPAA regulations in the U.S., with maximum penalties of $25,000 per civil violation ($50,000 plus jail time per criminal violation).

 On the other hand, the U.S. has no national privacy law with mandatory penalties, whereas GDPR violations in the EU can carry fines up to €20 million or 4% of annual global turnover (gross revenue), whichever is greater.

 An organization in a highly regulated industry or jurisdiction needs to ensure that policies and procedures meet privacy requirements and that all incidents are handled correctly and within regulatory deadlines.
 Privacy teams need budget and resources to keep policies and processes up to date, train staff on them, and monitor to ensure they’re being followed.